sanazjml/QuantISH_pipeline/TMA-CISH/Readme.md

 #### - crop_spots_all.sh

 This bash script cuts the spots of a TMA slide using the coordinates obtained in previous script.
-Make sure the directory in which the csv files are presnet, are truly referred in crop_spots_all.sh script.
+Make sure the directory in which the csv files are present, are truly referred in crop_spots_all.sh script.

 #### - macro.txt (ImageJ)